strongloop/node-foreman/README.md

 A forward proxy is useful when testing OAuth, or other external services with application callbacks.

-For users with Google Chrome, this can be paired with [Proxy Switch Sharp](http://switchy.samabox.com/) for great results.
+For users with Google Chrome, this can be paired with [FelisCatus SwitchyOmega](https://github.com/FelisCatus/SwitchyOmega) for great results.